KenLumod/StreetFood-Ninja/README.md

 # StreetFood-Ninja
-This project is a mini game from our upcoming visual novel project
+This project is a mini game from our upcoming visual novel project, It's created using Godot4.

 This game still not completed, it still lack of menu.